Vishal-V-Bhalerao/session-app/README.md

 2. Use ThemeContext to wrap around components who needs data and set value to pass.
 3. use useContext to receive value in context

-Commit number 10 - Layout Component for handling all theme related changes -  for single responsibility
+Commit number 10 #refactor - Layout Component for handling all theme related changes -  for single responsibility
 learned:

-Commit number 11 - Creating separate context folder and creating separate component for making referencing easier
+Commit number 11 #refactor - Creating separate context folder and creating separate component for making referencing easier Undefined context error will come when we try to use useContext before the rendering component that creates context

+Commit number 12 #refactor - Created separate custom Hook for theme